openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065/decisions/0002-frontend-app-migrations.rst

 Consequences
 ************

-As the module architecture stabilizes, ``frontend-app-*`` maintainers and developers will be encouraged to migrate their micro-frontends into application module libraries, and to adopt the module architecture provided by ``frontend-base``.
+As the module architecture stabilizes, ``frontend-app-*`` maintainers and developers will be encouraged to migrate their micro-frontends into module libraries, and to adopt the module architecture provided by ``frontend-base``.
 (There will be a migration guide.)

-For micro-frontends that are migrated to application module libraries using the shell, there will be a deployment approach that mimics the micro-frontend architecture, but which will require operators to adopt a new underlying configuration and build process to achieve a similar result.
+For micro-frontends that are migrated to module libraries using the shell, there will be a deployment approach that mimics the micro-frontend architecture, but which will require operators to adopt a new underlying configuration and build process to achieve a similar result.
 Each ``frontend-app-*`` repository will need a deprecation process for the micro-frontend configuration and build infrastructure.

 Thinking in Modules
 ===================